awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-iam.md

 + An IAM role for Apache Ranger Engines
 + An IAM role for other AWS services

 This section gives an overview of these roles and the policies that you need to include for each IAM role\.
-For information about creating these roles, see [Set Up Ranger Admin Server](emr-ranger-admin.md)\.
+For information about creating these roles, see [Set up Ranger Admin server](emr-ranger-admin.md)\.